stephanmantler/hermod/README.md

 Once this message has been delivered, the next refresh cycle will pick it up and hermod will post `I love it when they do that!` as a response to `\u\dummy`'s comment.
 It will also post a snarky reply to the response of `\u\fnord`.

 ## Caveats

+In theory, hermod supports multiple accounts.
+However currently everybody gets to listen to the same subreddits regardless of their own subscriptions or preferences.

-Comments are posted as the user specified in the config, regardless who sent them.
-No authentication is performed to ensure the email is coming from a reliable and authentic source.
-In other words, if somebody figures out the email address they could possibly fabricate messages that get posted in your name.
+Comments are posted as the reddit user associate with the sender's email address.
+So if somebody figures out the email address of hermod's mailbox and the one you are using to send from, they could possibly fabricate messages that get posted in your name.

 Large volumes of traffic may produce a daunting amount of email.

-No state is saved; crashes or network issues may lead to double deliveries of digest messages, and possibly double postings to Reddit.
+Crashes or network issues may lead to double deliveries of digest messages, and possibly double postings to Reddit.

 ## License